samanthaming/samanthaming.com/content/tidbits/86-window-location-cheatsheet.md

 ---
 title: window.location Cheatsheet
 description: The window.location object can be used to get information on the current page address (URL).
-You can also use its method to do a page redirect or refresh...
+You can also use its method to do a page redirect or refresh.
 tags: [browser]
 order: 86
 createdAt: 2020-04-19